Mustard seed futures fall on low spot demand

-New Delhi, Apr 16 (PTI) Mustard seed prices fell 0.74 per cent to Rs 3,763 per quintal in futures trade Tuesday as speculators trimmed their positions amid subdued cues from physical markets.
-At the National Commodity and Derivatives Exchange, mustard seed for May delivery declined by Rs 28, or 0.74 per cent, to Rs 3,763 per quintal with an open interest of 80,140 lots.
-Mustard seed for delivery in June was also trading down by Rs 28, or 0.73 per cent, at Rs 3,806 per quintal with an open interest of 8,870 lots.
+New Delhi, Apr 8 (PTI) Mustard seed prices fell 0.45 per cent to Rs 3,803 per quintal in futures trade Monday as speculators trimmed their positions amid subdued cues from physical markets.
+At the National Commodity and Derivatives Exchange, mustard seed for May delivery declined by Rs 17, or 0.45 per cent, to Rs 3,803 per quintal with an open interest of 53,780 lots.
+Mustard seed for delivery in June was also trading down by Rs 23, or 0.59 per cent, at Rs 3,850 per quintal with an open interest of 3,850 lots.
 Marketmen attributed the weakness in mustard seed prices to participants cutting down positions amid weak trend at the spot market due to ample stocks.
-PTI RUJ RVKRVK
+PTI ADI RUJ RVKRVK

 Copyright©2021 Living Media India Limited.
 For reprint rights: Syndications Today